Roadmap 2026

 But why?

-If Discord does what you need, and you're fine relying on a proprietary, investor-driven app that has reportedly filed confidential IPO paperwork, then you may not need Fluxer.
-I want to build something good enough to matter next to Discord.
+If Discord does what you need, and you're fine relying on a closed, investor-driven app that has reportedly filed confidential IPO paperwork, then you may not need Fluxer.
+Fluxer is for people who want an open, self-hostable alternative.

 Discord's IPO could happen in March | TechCrunch